 \subsection{The Least Unpopular (LU) and the Least Unpopular Reselection (LUR)}

 First, we show that plurality, Borda, Condorcet, Copeland, Seq.
 Pairs., and Hare do not satisfy SDC. \begin{proposition} Plurality, Borda, Condorcet, Copeland, Seq.
-Pairs., and Hare method do not satisfy SDC. \end{proposition} \begin{proof} \begin{itemize}[noitemsep,wide=0pt, leftmargin=\dimexpr\labelwidth + 2\labelsep ] \item \textbf{Plurality}: see Example \ref{ex1} that shows plurality rule violates SDC. \item \textbf{Borda}: Borda rule failes to satisfy SDC.
+Pairs., and Hare method do not satisfy SDC. \end{proposition} \begin{proof} For each voting procedure we have: \begin{itemize} \item \textbf{Plurality}: see Example \ref{ex1} that shows plurality rule violates SDC. \item \textbf{Borda}: Borda rule fails to satisfy SDC.
 More precisely, the Borda count rule can always prevent SD in voting except in one case.
 In this case the social choice set will consist of all the alternatives.
 For example, consider the three alternatives 'a', 'b', and 'c' and the following sequences of two preference lists:

-The alternatives 'a', 'b' and 'c' are the social choice when the Borda count procedure is used.
-Although 'a' is the social choice (also 'c'), it is at the bottom of half of individual preference lists and so social disappointment has taken place.
+The alternatives 'a', 'b' and 'c' are the social choice when the Borda count procedure is used, but 'a' (also 'c'), is at the bottom of half of individual preference lists, and so social disappointment has taken place.

 Note that there are 'k' candidates $(k\geq 3)$ and 'n' voters $(n\geq 3)$.
 The total sum of scores in Borda count rule is equal to:

 Now consider that 'n' is an odd number, without loss of generality, and also consider that $x_1$ is a social choice and there is SD in voting, so $x_1$ must be at least the last preference in $\frac{n+1}{2}$ of individual preferences lists.
 Now consider the most optimistic possibility that in $\frac{n-1}{2}$ of the remaning lists $x_1$ is at the top.
 Thus Borda score for the alternative $x_1$ equals: $\frac{(n-1)(k-1)}{2}$.
 Now if this amount is subtracted from the whole Borda score it gives: